ucsd-cse29/fa24/src/week1/index.md

 A working systems programmer spends a fair amount of time at the **terminal** – a text-based interface to a computer.
 In this course we'll make heavy use of the terminal, both for running programs and for interacting with the system.

 In your Codespace, you can open a Terminal by clicking the `Terminal` menu and choosing `New Terminal`.
 This will open a terminal window at the bottom of the screen.
-You can also press `Ctrl-\`` (hold down the Control key and press backtick, the key to the left of 1 on the keyboard).
+A terminal may already be open at the bottom of the screen from when you created the codespace, if not you can also press `` Ctrl+Shift+` `` to open a new terminal (hold down the Control key and press backtick, the key to the left of 1 on the keyboard).

 ### Navigation Commands